These are the processes you can expect to follow if you're already in the UK and are applying for a Student visa to study at City.

 This document is not currently mentioned in the checklist at the end of your application, however UKVI has confirmed to us that you must provide it.

-Your application is also subject to certain financial requirements.
+Your application is also subject to certain financial requirements unless you have been living in the UK for the last 12 months in which case you should be exempt from meeting this requirement.
 Our detailed advice on preparing your application explains these in detail.

 Nationals of certain countries (e.g USA, China) are considered to be low-risk for immigration purposes.
 Click here for the full list of low-risk national countries.